 Girls' Geek Days - 2019/20

-Stay tuned for the 2019/20 Girls' Geek Days are free, but registration is required and space is limited.
+Stay tuned for the 2019/20 Girls' Geek Days!
+These events are free, but registration is required and space is limited.
 Families from the host school get access to online registration a week before it opens to the public.
 You can expect registration to open at least 3 weeks prior to the event.
 Mark you calendar now for the 2019/20 Girls' Geek Days!